dailongquan/Note/库/Boost.md

 #----------------------------------------------------------

 # Inform the user about the next action
-echo "Installing the dependent packages build-essentials g++ gcc libicu-dev..."
+echo "Installing the dependent packages build-essential g++ gcc libicu-dev..."

 # Execute the action
 sudo apt-get -y install libicu-dev